cytoscape/cytoscape.js-pdf-export/README.md

 ### Options

-* The options object passed to the pdf(options) function is outlined below, with default values.
+* The options object passed to the `cy.pdf(options)` function is outlined below, with default values.

 ```js
 const options = {